Control Bagworms Now

 Bagworms have hatched throughout Illinois!
 This is the best time to control them, so act now!
 If you have seen bagworms on any of your plants in the past, check them now for activity.
-Most people call me about bagworms in the fall when they are too large to easily control.
+Most people notice bagworms in the fall when they are too large to control easily.

 There are several different insects that people call bagworms, including the tent caterpillars and webworms.
-The bagworm I am referring to is smaller and builds individual diamond-shaped bags that hang all over the plants.
+Bagworms are smaller than the others and build individual diamond shaped bags that hang all over the plants.

 Source: Rhonda J. Ferree, Extension Educator, Horticulture, email@example.com

 - For the love of fats: Heart Health Month

 - Putting Small Acres to Work seminar set for March 24

 - AgrAbility Unlimited to coordinate health and safety tent at Farm Progress Show

 - Climate change may confuse plant dormancy cycles